KamranBabar16/UNO-WiFi-R3-ATmega328P-ESP8266/README.md

 <br />

 ## Note:
-Download and install Blynk libraries to your Arduino IDE its very important before programming (Search on YouTube you can find easily).
+Download and install ESP & Blynk libraries to your Arduino IDE its very important before programming (Search on YouTube you can find easily).

 ## Step 1:
 - Before uploading the sketch you will need to activate the deep switches 5, 6, 7.